What is the employee experience?

 - Can employees acknowledge one another’s contributions?

 The power of being able to thank others and be thanked should never be underestimated.
-Being able to consistently recognise one another’s accomplishments irrespective of level or status in the organisation can help create a high trust culture.
+Being able to consistently recognize one another’s accomplishments irrespective of level or status in the organization can help create a high trust culture.

 Facilitating ways to do this helps companies be better placed to improve the overall employee experience not simply by enhancing a sense of achievement for individuals, but by enhancing a sense of belonging too.

 Authenticity matters in the workplace.
 It sounds obvious yet it’s something that can be difficult to achieve.
 Do your employees work in an environment where they feel they can genuinely be who they are?
 Or do they feel they need to present a ‘front’?

 Everyone wants to be the best, most professional version of themselves at work and there’s nothing wrong with that – but if people feel obliged to compromise who they are and what they value, that could affect how they feel about their relationship with their employer.

 - Do your employees have a clear sense of purpose?

 Do employees understand their ‘why’?
 Extensive research into the power of purpose has shown that employees benefit from understanding both their own ‘why’ as well as their company’s.